mosharraf-hossain/team_riders/README.md

 which are stored inside the JSON files.
 Example of a JSON file within the training and predicting folder.

 # data format:

+All files inside the folders are read with the .json extension, and exception handlers are set up in case the file format is incorrect.

+For this project, we are using data from NAB where the sequences of data are realTweets hourly, which are stored inside the JSON files.
+Example of a JSON file within the training and predicting folder.

 ```
 {
   "sequences": [